-The Early Childhood Education Center serves as a teacher preparation and research site for the School of Education and campus.
+The Early Childhood Education Center serves as a teacher preparation and research site for the College of Education, Health, and Human Services (CEHHS) and campus.
 The classroom teaching staff consists of a lead teacher, student staff, and three levels of practicum students.
 At the beginning of the term, the lead teacher models the program philosophy and is responsible for carrying out long term projects based on children's ideas.

 As a teacher preparation site, students are enrolled in a variety of education courses.
 These students are at three levels of educational expertise.
 Beginning students observe the children's development and the methods of teaching strategies used by the teacher.
 They work individually with children and in small groups and act as a teacher assistant in the classroom.
 They are required to conduct a child study on one typically developing child in the ECEC.
 The second level of students are responsible for planning the curriculum, with collaboration between the college classroom and the lead teacher.
 As the semester progresses, these students become more responsible for the activities and management of children.
 The third level of students are early childhood interns responsible for planning and managing the classroom for the semester.
 These students are planning long term projects and become teacher-in-charge during the second half of the term under the guidance of the lead teacher who will continue to mentor the curriculum of our philosophy.